 I am currently only taking local students that can commute in on weekends until further notice.
+These sessions will be every other weekend.

 I teach bicycle frame building for two main reasons.
 First of all this is something my predecessor Tim Paterek did and was of just of a few builders who were doing so as part of their craft, and because of this I want to carry on what he was doing.
 Second this is one thing I feel strongly about passing on the craft, but passing on the craft based on the foundations that I had learned from both Tim Paterek and Terry Osell, which I beleive is not being taught by other builders and organizations who are also teaching this craft.